larrybuch/antibody/README.md

 antibody
 ========

-Antibody is a simple journal app for tracking your health.
+Antibody is a simple journal app for tracking how you feel.